 Hirsutism is characterised by excessive hair growth in women in areas typically associated with male hair distribution, often due to hormonal imbalances.
 The primary symptoms include:

 Hirsutism is primarily caused by an excess of male hormones, known as androgens, in the body.
-The main causes of hirsutism include:
+The leading causes of hirsutism include:

 While the exact cause of hirsutism may vary, it is essential to identify the underlying factors to determine the most appropriate treatment approach.